rustyio/super-imap/README.md

 Side Note: This was a deeply considered choice.
 I (Rusty Klophaus, the author of SuperIMAP) spent about 4 years writing Erlang professionally.
-It's a fascinating language
+It's a fascinating language.

 ## Appendix